IP-CAM/Google-Tag-Manager-for-Opencart-v.4.x/README.md

 ## Support & Feedback

 For support or any inquiries regarding the extension, feel free to open an issue on this repository or reach out via email at [support@playfulsparkle.com](mailto:support@playfulsparkle.com).

+---

+## License

+This project is licensed under the GPL-3.0 license.
+See the [LICENSE](./LICENSE) file for more information.

+---

+## Contributing

+We welcome contributions!
+If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.